 - Make an empty threat that if the children do not cease their giggling and chatter and start sleeping, they may be sleeping on the front porch tonight.

-- Whisk in the vanilla sugar and cocoa powder, stirring until evenly mixed.
+- Whisk in the vanilla sugar, cocoa powder, and flour, stirring until evenly mixed.

 - Add the Irish Whiskey and eggs, stirring until well blended.
 Set aside.